BLCM/bl3mods/Aaron0000/Balands/README.md

 DAHL REGULAR GUNS
 -----------------
-Raptor (high fire rate, lower damage) - No change.
+Raptor - No change.

 Shrike - Increased Damage and Fire Rate by 18%.

-Falcon (high damage, extra crit, lower fire rate) - No change.
+Falcon - No change.

-Wyvern (impacts for 10% of damage, then explodes for card damage) - Increased Damage by 125% and Magazine Size by 40%.
+Wyvern - Increased Damage by 125% and Magazine Size by 40%.

-Puma (high fire rate, lower damage) - No change.
+Puma - No change.

 Jaguar - Increased Fire Rate by 18%.

-Caracal (high damage, lower fire rate) - No change.
+Caracal - No change.

-Mngwa - (double the card damage, builds up to triple the initial damage) - No change.
+Mngwa - No change.

-Jackal (high fire rate, lower damage, extra melee) - No change.
+Jackal - No change.

 Hyena - No change.

-Wolfhound (high damage, lower fire rate) - No change.
+Wolfhound - No change.

-Cadejo (Shots penetrate targets) - Increased Damage by 133% and Magazine Size by 20%.
+Cadejo - Increased Damage by 133% and Magazine Size by 20%.

-Rattler (high fire rate, lower damage) - No change.
+Rattler - No change.

 Asp - Increased Fire Rate by 35%.

-Diamondback (high damage, lower fire rate) - No change.
+Diamondback - No change.

-Wyrm (shots ricochet three times and penetrate) - Increased Damage by 150%, reduced Fire Rate by 35%.
+Wyrm - Increased Damage by 150%, reduced Fire Rate by 35%.

 HYPERION LEGENDARY GUNS